In All the Light Here Comes from

 a wide audience."

-starting to command a greater role in the life
+was starting to command a greater role in the

 accomplishments, the book treats Hitchcock's